-The best part of ten million people have already watched the Battlefront trailer on YouTube, so why not do the same, right now:
+The better part of 10 million people have already watched the Battlefront trailer on YouTube, so why not do the same, right now:

-Looks alright, right?
-Expect you're excited.
+Looks all right, right?
+You're probably pretty excited.
 Star Wars!
 Video games!
 What could possibly go wrong?
 Well, a lot, actually.
-But right now, optimism is relatively rife – and here's 11 things that we very definitely now know about Star Wars: Battlefront.
+But right now, optimism is relatively rife—and here are 11 things that we very definitely now know about Star Wars: Battlefront.

 We won't see gameplay for a while